Texas Tech vs. Kansas NCAA Football Odds, Plays and Insights | October 16, 2021

 Kansas Stats and Trends

-- This year, the Jayhawks are winless ATS when entering a game as an underdog of 16.5 points or more (in four chances).
+- The Jayhawks have yet to cover the spread this year when underdogs by 17.5 points or more.

-- Kansas' games this year have hit the over on all four set point totals.
+- Kansas' games this year have gone over the total in four out of four opportunities.

-- Kansas is 0-2 against the spread and 0-2 overall when the team totals over 405.5 yards.
+- When Kansas churns out more than 405.5 yards, the team is 0-2 against the spread and 0-2 overall.

 - The Jayhawks have turned the ball over five times, two fewer times than the Red Raiders have forced turnovers (7).